Probabilistic Variational Contrastive Learning: Experiments

 \subsection{Embedding Visualization}

-Figure~\ref{fig:emb_visualization} presents t-SNE~\cite{van2008visualizing} and UMAP~\cite{mcinnes2018umap} projections of the embeddings learned by SimCLR and VSimCLR on the CIFAR-10 test set.
-Although VSimCLR incorporates an additional KL‐regularizer, it preserves the characteristic cluster structure induced by contrastive learning.
-This confirms that our distributional embeddings retain the semantic information learned by contrastive methods, rather than prioritizing reconstruction quality of decoders in VAE‐based approaches.
+Figure~\ref{fig:emb_visualization} presents t-SNE~\citep{van2008visualizing} and UMAP~\citep{mcinnes2018umap} projections of the embeddings learned by SimCLR and VSimCLR on the CIFAR-10 test set.
+Although VSimCLR incorporates an additional KL‐regularizer, which often disturb the contrastive learning objective, it preserves the characteristic cluster structure induced by contrastive learning.
+This confirms that our probabilisitic embeddings retain the semantic information learned by contrastive learning methods.